-Shown is an example of licensing a 12-core physical server for unlimited VMs with Enterprise Edition core licenses and SA.
+Shown is an example of licensing a 12-core physical server for unlimited VMs with Enterprise Edition core subscription licenses or licenses with SA.

-Licensing SQL Server 2019 in containers
+Licensing SQL Server in containers

-SQL Server 2019 can be deployed on Linux and Docker platforms.
-This allows customers to not only choose their platform, but also to deploy SQL Server 2019 in containers using Docker container technology.
+SQL Server can be deployed on Linux and Docker platforms.
+This allows customers to not only choose their platform, but also to deploy SQL Server in containers using Docker container technology.